WildCodeSchool/btz-0321-aeviso-client/README.md

 .
 TypeScript Environment Variables for the API requests.
 Localisation : /scr/API/request.ts
+Issues:
-issues: Currently there is a conflit between TypeScript and vite.js for this environment varibales. we temporarily fixed the problem by ignored typescript on the affected line.
+Currently there is a conflict between TypeScript and vite.js for this environment variables.
+We have temporarily fixed the problem by ignoring the Typescript error on the affected line.

-don't worry, all resquests works well !!!
+Don't worry, all resquests work well !!!

 Looking forward to an update from vite.js

-.Improve the redux dispatch interfaces.
+.
+Improve the redux dispatch interfaces.
 You can observe TODO taggs on the affected line.

 .
 401 Error Landing page.
-When you run the landing page of the app, the API verify your token, but your are not logged in yet, so the backend will send you 401 Unauthorized error and ask you to logged in.
+When you run the landing page of the app, the API verifies your token, but your are not logged in yet, so the backend will send you an 401 Unauthorized Error and ask you to log in.

-Once your logged in the error go away
+Once you are logged in, the error goes away.

 .
 UX issue on the navigation sidebar
-Currently if you click on a button in the interfaces to change a component by a link methode, the sidebar design don't update.

-The Url change but the sideBar doesn't !
+Currently, if you click on a button in the interfaces to change a component by a link method, the sidebar design doesn't update.
+The Url changes but the sideBar doesn't !

 .
-SUPERADMIN / UX issue create a new company form.
+SUPERADMIN / UX issue : "CreateUpdateCompanyForm" component

-If you try to create a new job for the administrator of the company, you'll arrive on the job component and if you click on the return button you will redirected to list of company instead of the form.
+If you try to create a new job for one of the company's administrator, you will arrive on the job component.
+Then, if you click on the return button you will be redirected to the companies list instead of the form.